Spain could become the first Western nation to grant paid menstrual leave. How does Australia compare?

 "They should consult with their employees to develop a policy that best addresses the needs of the employees," she said.

-Ms Chong said after the success of its policy, Modibodi is now exploring the possibility of introducing additional paid leave for workers with chronic health conditions.
+Ms Chong said after the success of its menstruation and menopause policy, Modibodi is now exploring the possibility of introducing additional paid leave for workers with chronic health conditions.